 I won’t go into this too deep because you can read it here >> 7 Server Hardware Alternatives (YES, White Box Clouds).

 But the point I’m making is along with alternatives for hypervisors, 2014 also introduced multiple hardware options we can use to build our privates clouds on.

 Now let’s move on to the next topic and discuss how the traditional VMware admin job is changing.
 (Top)

 How Is A Global Market & The Cloud Transforming Our Talent Needs?

 If you haven’t already noticed, recently I updated VMinstall.com and added a new home page.
 The caption at the top now reads:

 IT’S NOT ENOUGH TO “JUST” BE A VCP ANYMORE!

 How do I know this statement is true?
-Because for years I have been interviewing and hiring technical talent and I can assure you having a VCP is no long as big of a PLUS as it was for me in 2007 when I got my first VCP.
+Because for years I have been interviewing and hiring technical talent and I can assure you having a VCP is no longer as big of a PLUS as it was for me in 2007 when I got my first VCP.

 Back then there were very few of us so a VCP was almost all it took to get a job.
 Nowadays there are 40 flavors of VMware certifications to choose from but in all reality “still” a huge gap in people who can really design environments that are low-cost, robust, stable, and scalable.